-The wider implications of Soysal do not end with service providers.
-The reason for this is that the ECJ has consistently held that the right contained in Article 57 TFEU also includes the right of individuals to go to receive services.
+Moreover, the ECJ has consistently held that the right contained in Article 57 TFEU also includes the right of individuals to go to receive services.
 From as early as 1984 the ECJ confirmed this as an inherent part of the right of service provision:

 'In order to enable services to be provided, the person providing the service may go to the Member State were the person for whom it is provided is established or else the latter may go to the state in which the person providing the service is established.
-Whilst the former is expressly mentioned in the third paragraph of [Article 54 TFEU], which permits the person providing the service to pursue his activity temporarily in the Member State where the service is provided the latter is the necessary corollary thereof, which fulfils the objective of liberalizing all gainful activity not covered by free movement of goods, persons and capital' (Luisi and Carbone).8
+Whilst the former is expressly mentioned in the third paragraph of [Article 54 TFEU], which permits the person providing the service to pursue his activity temporarily in the Member State where the service is provided the latter is the necessary corollary thereof, which fulfils the objective of liberalizing all gainful activity not covered by free movement of goods, persons and capital' (Luisi and Carbone).9